 |Third Thursday Thinking Global||April 18, 2019||4 - 5 PM||Rees-Jones 351|

-We also have a resource library in the Center for International Studies (Reed 214) with activities and assignments to help students develop intercultural and global competencies.
+The Center for International Studies also maintains a Digital Resource Library with activities and assignments to help students develop intercultural and global competencies.
 Contact Dr. Tracy Williams for more information.

 TCU Instructional Development Grants